 (VL) Risk Management Decision The decision to mitigate the risk.
 Threat Defines the harm to an asset that a risk poses.
+For electronic data storage and flow, also consider the Cybersecurity elements in Threat modeling.
 Tagged Values ThreatScenario - Malicious, Error, Failure, Natural ThreatType - External, Internal Threat Agent The source that could inflict harm upon an asset.
-Tagged Values AccessMethod DesiredVisibility Motive Objective PersonalRiskTolerance Resources SkillRating Sponsorship ThreatType - External, Internal Threat The probable level of force that a threat
+Tagged Values AccessMethod DesiredVisibility Motive Objective PersonalRiskTolerance Resources SkillRating Sponsorship

-Capability agent is capable of applying against an asset.
+• ThreatType - External, Internal Threat Capability The probable level of force that a threat agent is capable of applying against an asset.
 Tagged Values ConfidenceLevel - Commonly expressed as a percentage MaximumLikelyValue - The maximum level of skills an attacker might have MinimumLikelyValue - The minimum level of skills that an attacker might have MostLikelyValue - The skill level of the most likely attacker Rating - Very High (VH), High (H), Moderate (M), Low (L), Very Low (VL) Threat Community People associated with the conditions surrounding the asset at risk.
 Tagged Values ThreatType - External, Internal Threat Event Frequency The probable frequency, within a given timeframe, at which a threat agent will act against an asset.
-Tagged Values Rating - Very High (VH), High (H), Moderate (M), Low (L), Very Low (VL)
+Tagged Values

-Threat Response The action associated with managing a loss event.
-Tagged Values ResponsePercentage ResponseType - Containment - An organization's ability to limit the breadth and depth of an event Remediation - An organization's ability to remove the threat agent Recovery - The ability to bring things back to normal Vulnerability The probability that a threat event will become a loss event.
+Rating - Very High (VH), High (H), Moderate (M), Low (L), Very Low (VL) Threat Response The action associated with managing a loss event.
+Consider also Threat mitigation as through the Threat Modeling facility for Cybersecurity.
+Tagged ValuesResponsePercentage ResponseType - Containment - An organization's ability to limit the breadth and depth of an event • Remediation - An organization's ability to remove the threat agent Recovery - The ability to bring things back to normal Vulnerability The probability that a threat event will become a loss event.
 Tagged Values Rating - Very High (VH), High (H), Moderate (M), Low (L), Very Low (VL)